mccright/rand-notes/Preparing-for-retirement.md

 >"27% of U.S. adults have no emergency savings, as of May 2024 polling — the highest percentage since 2020."
 >"Generationally, Americans vary widely in their emergency savings levels.
 Over 1 in 3 (34 percent) millennials have no emergency savings, the highest percentage of any generation: Gen Zers (ages 18-27): 29 percent; Millennials (ages 28-43): 34 percent; Gen Xers (ages 44-59): 31 percent; Baby boomers (ages 60-78): 16 percent"
 >"More than one in three (36 percent) U.S. adults had more credit card debt than money saved in an emergency savings account in both 2023 and 2024.
 But, the majority (55 percent) of U.S. adults have more emergency savings than credit card debt.
 That’s up from 51 percent in 2023 and is the highest percentage since 2018.
 Additionally, 10 percent of Americans have no credit card debt or emergency savings at all, the lowest percentage in the poll’s 14-year history."
 >“All too many Americans continue to walk on thin ice, financially speaking, with fewer than half indicating they would pay an emergency expense of $1,000 or more from savings,” Bankrate Senior Economic Analyst Mark Hamrick says.

+A [2024 AARP Survey](https://press.aarp.org/2024-4-24-New-AARP-Survey-1-in-5-Americans-Ages-50-Have-No-Retirement-Savings) of [8,368 individuals](https://www.aarp.org/content/dam/aarp/research/topics/work-finances-retirement/financial-security-retirement/financial-security-trends-january-2024-methodology.doi.10.26419-2fres.00525.046.pdf) independently confirmed these BankRate/SSRS results...

 The [median average credit card interest rate for March (2025) is 24.2 percent](https://www.washingtonpost.com/business/2025/03/14/tips-prepare-recession-economy-trump/), according to Investopedia.